Micah Nori: Coaching career

 Nori spent four seasons with the Raptors under head coaches Jay Triano and Dwane Casey before moving on to the Sacramento Kings in 2013.
 Nori had met their coach, Michael Malone, for dinner while Malone was an assistant for the Golden State Warriors.
 After the dinner, Nori texted him saying that when Malone got a head coaching job, he hoped to be considered for his staff.

 When Malone became the Nuggets' head coach in 2015, Nori joined the staff as an assistant.
-That year, he served as head coach of Denver's NBA Summer League team, which included future three-time MVP Nikola Jokic.
+That year, he served as head coach of Denver's NBA Summer League team, which included future three-time MVP Nikola Jokić.
 The team went 3–0.

 In Denver, he bonded with fellow assistant Chris Finch.
 Finch was in charge of the team's offensive schemes, and the two honed a free-flowing style of basketball that would become his calling card in later years.

 By 2018, Nori had taken a head assistant job with the Detroit Pistons under his former boss Casey.
 He served as the team's offensive coordinator.

 He kept in touch with Finch, and when Finch was named head coach of the Minnesota Timberwolves before the 2021-22 season, he brought on Nori as his lead assistant.
 Nori describes his role as like a bench coach in baseball: "the right-hand man with a broad array of input and oversight".

 He's often seen doing strategy breakdowns and sideline interviews on Timberwolves' broadcasts, where he gained notoriety for his metaphors, like: "He makes everybody comfortable—he's like popcorn during Saturday night movies."
 ESPN called him a "unique coaching mind, one who ... breaks down defensive strategy in depth pre-game, with a real level of focus and clarity."

 Nori coached Team Pau during the 2024 All-Star Rising Stars Challenge.

 On April 28, 2024, Timberwolves head coach Chris Finch injured his patellar tendon after colliding with guard Mike Conley Jr. with 1:41 remaining in Game 4 against the Phoenix Suns, so Nori served as the acting head coach for the remaining 1:41 of the game.
 With Finch on crutches, Nori took over on-court coach duties for the remainder of the playoffs.

 Since then, Nori has gained steam as a head coaching candidate, interviewing for both the Lakers' and Knicks' vacant roles.

+On June 23, 2026, Nori was hired by the Portland Trail Blazers to serve as the team's new head coach.